kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - `--imw space_name`: specifies which space to use as the inventory management workspace.
 This flag is not optional.

-This command is sensitive to the followig environment variables.
+This command reads the followig environment variables.

 - `SM_CONFIG`: filename of kubeconfig file for access to the space management API space (SMAS).